(Updated: March 5, 2018)

 As people learn more about your company (and you), it builds confidence without sounding salesy.

 Check out this About Us page from Moz, a leading brand in the field of SEO.
-They go with a timeline-graphic of their company's history, and are able to show off mentions in major magazines, such as Inc., and Seattle Met -- both national and regional publications.
+The firm goes with a timeline-graphic of its history, and is e able to show off mentions in major magazines, such as Inc., and Seattle Met -- both national and regional publications.
 It's a discreet and powerful PR tactic that works.

 This LinkedIn profile from Mark Schaefer is another fine demonstration of my point.
 Among his other accomplishes, this renowned marketing guru does not fail to mention his appearances on national television shows, as well as his press coverage in The Wall Street Journal, The New York Times, and CNN.
 Notice how these serve to bolster his credibility and influence.
 You could also display the visual logos of the news outlets to catch the eye of your readers.